slushie0/mc-mod-handler/README.md

 ```

 ### Building
-Currently I only set up support for windows, I have no idea how or if it will function on other platforms
+Currently it only supports windows, I have no idea how or if it will function on other platforms

 ```bash
 npm run package-win